MaHeNow/serious-endless-runner/DevDiary.md

 }
 ```

-We waited for the task 5.2 before doing task 3.1.4 as we didn't have any real levels up to this point.
+We waited for task 5.2 before doing task 3.1.4 as we didn't have any real levels up to this point.

-After task 3.1, our game looked like this:
+After doing task 3.1, our game looked like this:

 ![Interactable1](DevDiaryAssets/Interactable1.gif)